yarah-yma1/MNIST_Dataset_Example/README.md

 # MNIST_Dataset_Example
 This project demostrates the MNIST dataset which contains a large collection of handwritten digits used to train a neural network while utilizing TensorFlow + Keras.
 The goal is for demostration of image classification.
-This repository includes a media folder where outputs + visuals are found, a documentation folder where statistical information is found along side any other important documentations, and source code folder where codes are found.
+This repository includes a media folder containing visual outputs and figures, a documentation folder with statistical information and supporting project documents, and a source code folder where all implementation files are stored.
 # Table Of Contents
 - [Implementation](#implementation)
 - [Requirements](#requirments)